 According to the U.S. Department of Energy, heating and cooling account for 48% of energy use in the average household in the United States.
-That makes it vital for homeowners to find ways to use their heating and cooling system more efficiently throughout the year.
+That makes it vital for homeowners to find ways to use their heating and cooling systems more efficiently throughout the year.
 The more effort you put into improving energy efficiency, the more you can save on utility bills.

 We know how important it is for you to keep your family happy and comfortable in your home.
 But we also recognize the importance of affordable home comfort.
-That’s why we’ve put together the ultimate guide to energy efficient HVAC in Riverside, CA. Below, you’ll find some expert tips for saving money while keeping your home comfortable as well as some information on purchasing an energy efficient HVAC system to maximize your energy savings.
+That’s why we’ve put together the ultimate guide to energy-efficient HVAC in Riverside, CA. Below, you’ll find some expert tips for saving money while keeping your home comfortable as well as some information on purchasing an energy-efficient HVAC system to maximize your energy savings.

 5 Ways to Save Money Using Your HVAC System More Efficiently